Chevrolet Camaro (sixth generation): SS

 The SS model is equipped with a 6.2L LT1 V8 engine offered both as a 6-speed manual and an 8-speed automatic.

 Chevrolet reports the SS produces 455 hp and 455 lbft of torque, and can accelerate from 0-60 mph in 4.0 seconds.

 This model comes in two different trims, the 1SS and 2SS, which are mainly differentiated by their interior features.
 While the 1SS packs the same power, it lacks the leather heated/ventilated seats of the 2SS.
 The 2SS includes some other features left out in the 1SS like interior spectrum lighting, heated steering wheel, blind-spot monitoring, Bose audio, and wireless charging.
+Beginning in 2019, the 2SS trim also included a rearview mirror camera to improve visibility of the rear of the vehicle.

 Both SS trim levels allow the addition of the available 1LE package which adds the Magnetic Ride Control FE4 suspension derived from the ZL1, electronic limited-slip differential with 3.73:1 ratio, 20-inch forged wheels with Goodyear Supercar 3 285/30R20 front tires and 305/30R20 rear tires, Brembo six-piston front brake calipers with two-piece 14.6-inch rotors, track-cooling package (oil cooler, transmission cooler, and differential cooler), Recaro front seats with Alcantara and leather upholstery, Alcantara steering wheel and short-throw shifter, dual-mode exhaust, and a color heads-up display.

 In 2019 and subsequent years, the new 10L80 10-speed automatic transmission was offered in the SS trim level.